-If we noted in our sample of dispatch instructions tested, that a potential deviation from the merit order occurred and a more expensive unit was dispatched while a cheaper unit was available, an assessment was undertaken to confirm if the cheaper unit would have been able to respond to the same dispatch instruction based on its technical capability.
+If we noted in our sample of dispatch instructions tested, that a potential deviation from the merit order occurred due to known issues impacting the merit orders which were not considered by the Transmission System Operators or no reason could be provided for the deviation and a more expensive unit was dispatched while a cheaper unit was available, an assessment was undertaken to confirm if the cheaper unit would have been able to respond to the same dispatch instruction based on its technical capability.
 If the cheaper unit would have been technically capable of responding to the dispatch instruction, we completed an assessment as to whether dispatching the more expensive unit was material to the scheduling and dispatch process as a whole.

-29. Merit Orders
+28. Merit Orders